ecassmage/Python/AI_Project/README.md

-Files that are necessary to use this program are.
-Folders - classes - all files inside files - Settings, mainFile.py, make_objects.py, newRoundScript.py
+Files that are necessary to use this program are.\n Folders - classes - all files inside files - Settings, mainFile.py, make_objects.py, newRoundScript.py
 Not Necessary Files are just some tests of alternate methods I wanted to try but they usually didn't pan out.